 When you work on your vision, your aim is not to take the perfect shot, but to try to convey what moves you.
-Keep this in mind because it is easy to get traped in the technical part of photography.
+Keep this in mind because it is easy to get trapped in the technical part of photography.
 I think that the technical part of the craft is important and you need to master it too.
 However, I tend to relax a little about technical issues when I do these type of exercises to develop my vision because I want to focus on feelings and concepts.
-For the developing the technical part, there are another type of activities.
+For the developing the technical part, there is another type of activities.

 An easy way to keep things simple is to limit the gear you will work with.
 Take just one lens, or take photos with your phone a compact camera.
-In this way you won´t get distracted.
+In this way, you won´t get distracted.

 #5.
 Find ways to emphasize the concepts in your photos